-The job itself comes with a $400,000 yearly salary, along with a $50,000 annual expense account.
+The most powerful job in the country comes with a hefty share of responsibilities – but also a generous salary.
+American presidents earn $400,000 a year along with a $50,000 annual expense account.
 This might seem like a ton of money, but being the president is expensive.

 For example, former First Lady Laura Bush shared in her book, “Spoken From the Heart,” that while first families don’t have to pay rent at the White House, they are charged for expenses such as food, dry cleaning and hourly wages for staff at private parties.
 Additionally, she said she felt pressured to buy a huge designer wardrobe and pay to have a hairstylist give her a daily blowout.

 Expenses like this likely caused the Clintons to rack up serious debt during Bill Clinton’s eight years in office.
 In a 2014 interview with Diane Sawyer, Hillary Clinton said the couple was “dead broke” when they left the White House — and later clarified to Robin Roberts that their debt was around $12 million.

 Thankfully for America’s former first couples, life after the Oval Office typically brings ample earning opportunities in the form of lucrative book deals and speaking obligations.
 This has allowed presidents who didn’t come into the office flush with cash to become seriously wealthy.

 Want to know where Joe Biden ranks on this list?
 Keep reading to find out how much every living U.S. president is worth and how they earned their money.

 The only billionaire president in American history, Donald Trump’s net worth is $2 billion.
 A Republican, he served as the 45th president of the U.S. from 2017 to 2021.